Javascript is not enabled.

 Malte Mueller / Getty Images

-You could have a concussion — a type of brain injury that experts say requires immediate medical attention, since a swift diagnosis and proper treatment is key to preventing further damage.
+The AP reports that emergency services were called to the estate, and the princess was treated at the scene before being transferred a hospital in Bristol.
+A concussion is an injury that health experts say requires immediate medical attention, since a swift diagnosis and proper treatment is key to preventing further damage.

 Read on to learn more about concussions, including their warning signs and symptoms, plus a few steps you can take to help prevent them.